jump-dev/JuMP.jl/docs/src/solutions.md

 [`objective_value`](@ref).
 The best known bound on the optimal objective value can be obtained via [`objective_bound`](@ref).

-A recommended workflow for solving a model and querying the solution is the
+The following is a recommended workflow for solving a model and querying the
-following:
+solution:
 ```julia
 using JuMP
 model = Model()